2010 United States House of Representatives elections in Virginia: Polling

+Predictions

 District 9

 Democratic incumbent Rick Boucher was challenged by Republican nominee Morgan Griffith, the Majority Leader of the Virginia House of Delegates, and Independent Jeremiah Heaton (campaign site, PVS), a U.S. Army veteran, farmer and businessman.

 Boucher, who had represented the district since 1983, was unopposed on the Democratic side.
-On the Republican side, Griffith was selected by a convention held on May 22, 2010 at Fort Chiswell High School in Max Meadows.
+On the Republican side, Griffith was selected by a convention held on May 22, 2010, at Fort Chiswell High School in Max Meadows.
 Delegates to the convention were selected by 23 local committee mass meetings held between February 25 and April 29.
 Other Republican candidates for the nomination were: